evekeen/ivkin.dev/content/post/my-startup-journey-challenges-and-the-battle-for-intellectual-property.md

 plain JavaScript using ReactJS with no TypeScript.
 In the first couple of weeks, I rewrote 60% code to Typescript, fixing bugs and creating unit tests along the way.
 At the same time, I explained the concept of Storybook to the team, and we created stories for every component we made or touched during the development.
 Finally, I started seeing some structure in the organization.

+I've established a process of code review, adding several additional status to our Trello board.
+I've also brought a team of junior test engineers, one of them really stood out BTW, and helped a lot with figuring out what the current state of the product was, as well as creating test plan and test cases for future testing.

+Pretty quickly the Trello board was not enough, so I've introduced Jira Kanban board to the team.
+That was it - the "co-founder" was thrilled that she could see the project roadmap and the progress of the team.
+I've also introduced the concept of sprints and weekly planning meetings.

 It was hard doing everything myself, and despite one engineer staying as an intern, I soon realized he was not doing anything.
 I decided to bring someone good to the project.
 One of my ex-co-workers was super interested and just quit his job.
 I initiated onboarding him to the team.
 However,